Vector Integration Core

 - basic scientific projects.

-The Vector Integration Core has been fundamental to address the safety and the clonal dynamics of hematopoietic reconstitution in several preclinical models and clinical trials such as for Metachromatic Leukodystrophy and Wiskott-Aldrich and others carried out at SR-Tiget.
+The Vector Integration Core has been fundamental to address the safety and the clonal dynamics of hematopoietic reconstitution in several preclinical models and clinical trials such as for metachromatic leukodystrophy, Wiskott-Aldrich, beta-thalassemia and mucopolysaccharidosis type I, Hurler variant carried out at SR-Tiget.